 This savory appetizer is our new Autumn favorite!
-Creamy feta, piquant balsamic, and sweet figs caramelize effortlessly into a one-dish baked spread that is fantastic served alongside toasted baguette slices rubbed with fresh garlic.
+Creamy feta, piquant balsamic vinegar, and sweet figs caramelize effortlessly into a one-dish baked spread that is fantastic served alongside toasted baguette slices rubbed with fresh garlic.
 Pairs wonderfully with our Proprietary White Wine.

 ½ cup creamy feta (about 2 ounces)